Join Us On Facebook! | CONTACT | BABY BLOG | HOME |

 Is your baby teething?

-Someone told me that if adults had been teething, we would go insane by the pain.
+Someone told me that if adults had been teething, we would go insane from the pain.

 Well, that's impossible to know, but for sure, some infants are in pain when teething!
 (For teething remedies, click here.)